On long summer days, kids can occupy themselves for hours in your backyard. (Where do they get all that energy!?)

 The truth is, even the most safety-minded among us could someday face a personal injury or liability lawsuit.
 That’s a scary prospect since payments for hospital bills, rehabilitation, lost wages, pain and suffering, and litigation could potentially wipe out your entire net worth – and even your future earnings.

-Fortunately, ERIE offers affordable Personal Catastrophe Liability (PCL) policies.
-Commonly called an umbrella policy, a PCL policy adds an extra $1 to $5 million to both your auto and your homeowners liability limits.
+Fortunately, ERIE offers affordable umbrella policies.
+An umbrella policy adds an extra $1 to $5 million to both your auto and your homeowners liability limits.

-A $1 million PCL policy typically offers the average person adequate protection for about $150 or $200 more per year.
+A $1 million umbrella policy typically offers the average person adequate protection for about $150 or $200 more per year.

 Find a local ERIE agent to talk you through your coverage options and help you find the right fit.